-*I’ve been wanting to write this for about two years.
-With 2020 drawing to a close, it was the perfect opportunity to reflect on what’s quite frankly, a dire industry to be a part of.
-With so much potential for good, I’ve had enough of seeing the cowboy nature of an industry that’s screaming for accountability and education.
+I’ve been wanting to write this for about two years.
+With 2020 drawing to a close, it was the perfect opportunity to reflect on what’s quite frankly, a difficult industry to be a part of.
+With so much potential for good, I’ve had enough of seeing the 'cowboy nature' of an industry that’s screaming for accountability and education.
 I don’t expect this to be popular, but it’s the raw truth.
 If you feel triggered, that’s okay – that might be a sign to rethink how you’re operating.
 There’s a lot of good in this industry, and the right people will understand my sentiments.
-It’s up to us to continue on a strive to make it a better place.
+It’s up to us to continue on and strive to make it a better place.

 I’m often embarrassed to be a part of the fitness industry.
-This year marked ten years in the game for me, and I marked it by writing a book on a methodology that spawned out of everything wrong with the industry from a ‘client’ perspective – yo-yo dieting, rebounding and an inability to take control to finally be in shape for life.
+This year marks ten years in the game for me, and I marked it by writing a book on a methodology that spawned out of everything that wrong with the industry from a client’s perspective – yo-yo dieting, rebounding and an inability to take control to finally be in shape for life.

-Whilst a great milestone, this year also marked the year I truly learnt the damage that’s been done to this industry in a ‘professional’ sense.
-I use the word professional loosely because this year exposed just much this industry is lacking in education, accountability and credibility.
+Whilst a great milestone, this year also marked the year I truly learnt the damage that’s been done to this industry in a professional sense.
+I use the word professional loosely because this year exposed just how much this industry is lacking in education, accountability and credibility.

 The Covid-19 pandemic has had an interesting mark on this industry.
 Thousands of gyms have shut down and/or closed temporarily, and thousands of personal trainers have either lost their livelihood or had to totally change their way of working and enter the wonderful world of ‘online training’.

 When I started working with my first client ten years ago, it was online.
 I didn’t call it online training, nor did I charge.
 I was just helping people transform.
-Little did I know what a behemoth of an industry it’d become ten years later, when quite literally, anyone and their dog is now an ‘online trainer’.
+Little did I know what a behemoth of an industry it would become ten years later.
+When quite literally, anyone and their dog is now an ‘online trainer’.
 What’s most scary is ten years later, there’s still no barrier to entry.
-I jokingly told my fiancé recently she should change her Instagram name to ‘online coach’ and tell the world she’s now open to taking on a number of ‘lucky’ clients, because that’s the reality of this industry.
+I jokingly told my partner recently she should change her Instagram name to ‘online coach’ and tell the world she’s now open to taking on a number of ‘lucky’ clients, because that’s the reality of this industry.
 No client would ever know better, and because there’s no accountability, people can get away with murder.
 That’s scary.
 As an employer in this industry, it’s extremely worrying.

-I’ve made my fair share of mistakes over the years, for which I’ve publicly apologised on and am not proud of.
-When I made these mistakes, I was taught a lesson for which I’m eternally grateful for because it exposed me to the mess of this industry, for which you only truly witness when you run a business that manages a team (not the one man band ‘entrepreneur’).
+I’ve made my fair share of mistakes over the years, for which I’ve publicly apologised for and I am not proud of.
+When I made these mistakes, I was taught a lesson for which I’m eternally grateful because it exposed me to the mess of this industry, something you only truly witness when you run a business that manages a team (not the one man band ‘entrepreneur’).

 The mess is deeply entrenched in the culture of the industry, in particular, with how commercial gyms have operated for years.
 It’s now sprawling into the online space but the problems are rooted beyond.
 The biggest issue is that the industry is set up for self employment, profit at all costs (think the trainer on the gym floor judged by his session count) and an individual ‘dog eat dog’ mentality.

 In an industry that has so much opportunity to do good in the world, this is disappointing.
-Every defining moment in the history of mankind has happened because of teams of like-minded people coming together and bold leadership.
-The fitness world is anything but this, which is why the commercial gym model is broken, the online space is the new wild, wild west, and ultimately, why government and society doesn’t take fitness seriously.
+Every defining moment in the history of mankind has happened because of teams of like-minded people have come together under a bold leadership.
+The fitness world is anything but this, which is why the commercial gym model is broken, the online space is the new wild, wild, west and ultimately, why government and society doesn’t take fitness seriously.

 Every company and professional in this industry should be first and foremost, purpose driven.
 We are responsible for people’s health, well-being and fitness, and anything but being purpose driven is a disservice and danger to the client.
 You can see those who aren’t aligned here from a mile off.
 It’ll be the ‘look at me’ type who either sells snake oil to fellow fitness professionals as a ‘business coach’ (which in almost all cases, are either failed fitness coaches, and/or opportunistic salesman aware of the vulnerable trainer’s problems), or the trainer who when the chips are down, will act out accordingly.